Samsung Galaxy Watch4 Content Strategy Audit

 Search Usability Needs Improvement

-• Search box appears in a delayed interaction, reducing efficiency
+• Search field appears only after a delayed interaction

-✅ Source: "We don’t recommend the icon-only pattern for desktop websites..." — Nielsen Norman Group, The Magnifying-Glass Icon in Search Design
+Source: Nielsen Norman Group — The Magnifying-Glass Icon in Search Design

 Strength: Accessibility Practices